jeffbass/yin-yang-ranch/README.rst

 - Temperature and humidity sensors.
 - Lighting control electronics (e.g., to light the water meter).
 - Motion detection sensors (both PIR and ultrasonic).
-- Infrared lighting arrays (to watch for coyotes and raccoons).
+- Infrared lighting arrays (to watch for coyotes and raccoons at night).
 - Irrigation actuators to turn water on and off.
 - Solar panel monitoring hardware with programs to optimize power use and track the daily, monthly and annual sunshine energy reaching the farm.
 Hours and